atomicdata-dev/atomic-server/README.md

 The easiest way to share Atomic Data on the web.
 Demo on [atomicdata.dev](https://atomicdata.dev)

-- No runtime dependencies, fast, runs on all platforms (including on your Raspberry Pi)
+- A (personal) server for storing and sharing Atomic Data.
+Provides abstractions for querying, versioning, authorization, and more.
+- Serialization to HTML, JSON, Linked Data (RDF/XML, N-Triples / Turtle / JSON-LD) and AD3
 - Embedded HTTP / HTTPS / HTTP2.0 server
-- Serialization to HTML, JSON, Linked Data (RDF/XML, N-Triples / Turtle / JSON-LD) and AD3
+- Virtually no runtime dependencies, fast, runs on most platforms (including on your Raspberry Pi)

 [→ Read more](server/README.md)